CzSadykov/RecSys_streaming_platform/README.md

 The project consists of the following main components:

+- `data/`: Directory containing the project's data, including user and streamer information.
+- `models/`: Directory containing the trained model, saved for future use in generating recommendations.
 - `platform.py`: Contains the core functionality of the recommendation system and the FastAPI web application.
 - `als_fit.py`: Script for processing data and training the Implicit ALS model.
 - `cold_start.py`: Implements a baseline recommendation system for new users or when personalized recommendations are not available.
+- `metrics.py`: Implements evaluation metrics for assessing the recommendation system's performance.
 - `requirements.txt`: Lists all the required Python packages for the project.

 ## Setup and Installation